-Shame and therefore the risk to a victim may persist long after the incident that brought about dishonour occurred.
-This means the victim's partner, children, associates or their siblings may be at serious risk of Significant Harm.
+The notion of shame and the associated risk to the victim may persist long after the incident that brought about dishonour occurred.
+This means any new partner of the victim, children, associates or their siblings may be at serious risk of Significant Harm.

 Behaviours that could be seen to transgress concepts of 'honour' include:

 - Inappropriate make-up or dress;

 - The existence of a boyfriend or a perceived unsuitable relationship e.g. a gay/lesbian relationship;

 - Pregnancy outside of marriage;

 - Inter-faith relationships (or same faith, but different ethnicity);